Home Remedies for Bed Bugs in Your House – Complete Guide

 Clean Your House

-Bed bugs can infest even the cleanest house on the planet but by cleaning your house, we are referring to removing the clutter and making the space more open.
 Even though they’re called bed bugs, the bed isn’t the only thing in your house that gets infested.
-In most cases, bed bugs will also live in your clothes, sofas, couches, curtains and other furniture.
+In most cases, bed bugs will also live in your clothes, sofas, couches, curtains, and other furniture.
 Because of that, we suggest removing the things that you don’t need, storing them in a plastic bag, and leaving the bag outside – at least while the infestation is eliminated.

-If you have cardboard boxes in your house, replace them with the plastic ones.
+If you have cardboard boxes in your house, replace them with plastic ones.
 Put your clothes inside these, and close the lid tightly.

-• Separate Your Bed
+Separate Your Bed

-As mentioned, bed bugs don’t always live in your bed but in most cases, they DO!
+Bed bugs don’t always live in your bed but in most cases, they do.
 This is why you need to isolate it from the rest of the room.
 The best case is to put your bed in the middle of your room with no other furniture around.
-Before applying any kind of treatment, removing the clutter and separating your infested items is crucial.
-If you don’t plan on doing these steps, then don’t apply remedies below because they won’t be as effective.

-Best Home Remedies for Getting Rid of Bed Bugs in Your House
+Home Remedies for Bed Bugs

-• Freezing
+Freezing

 A freezer is something we all have in our homes and apart from storing some French fries and chicken, it can be a deadly weapon for killing bed bugs.
 Since commercial freezers can’t achieve very low temperatures, freezing bed bugs might be slower, yet still possible.

-Before using this treatment, empty your freezer and put your food in your fridge.
-Next, you want to pack your infested clothes or bedsheets into plastic bags and transfer them to your freezer.
 Depending on the temperature, you’ll need anywhere from 24 to 96 hours to freeze and kill bed bugs and their eggs.
 Eggs take a bit more to freeze, which is why we recommend leaving the stuff in your freezer for at least 72 hours.

 After the freezing is done, you can shake off dead bed bugs and eggs, and if you want, repeat the process.
 Needless to say, this home solution can’t eliminate the whole infestation because you can’t freeze the whole bed or sofa.
 This is only if you want to alleviate the problem and slow down the infestation.

-• Vacuum
+Vacuum

 Vacuum bed bugs

 If you ask people what is their least favorite part of cleaning, they’ll most likely say it’s vacuuming.
 As much as some of you hate it, it’s crucial for keeping your house clean and without excessive dust.
-Even bed bugs can be vacuumed – at least those on the surface.
-Many of you will say that vacuuming isn’t that efficient and while that statement is true, we can’t completely agree with that.

-Many times, bed bugs will be hidden in your upholstery, mattresses, shelves, carpets, and boxes.
-These places can be vacuumed easily, removing bed bugs and their eggs on those places can be done in a matter of minutes.
-The problem with the vacuuming is that bed bugs can escape from the vacuum bag.
+The problem with vacuuming is that bed bugs can escape from the vacuum bag.
 Because of that, dumping the vacuum bag immediately after vacuuming is recommended.
 It’s painful seeing that all your effort is annulled because of that simple mistake.

-• Laundering with Hot Water
+Laundering with Hot Water

 If there’s one thing that kills bed bugs, it’s the heat.
 Any form of heat or high temperature will kill bed bugs, including hot water and high temperature in your room.
 Regardless of the washing machine you have, you can always launder your clothes or bedding inside, which can drastically reduce the infestation in your house.

-The key is to use only HOT water and not rely on drowning bed bugs because it takes a very long time to drown them and, in most cases, you won’t kill a single bed bug after laundering.
+The key is to use only hot water and not rely on drowning bed bugs because it takes a very long time to drown them and, in most cases, you won’t kill a single bed bug after laundering.
 Bed bugs are similar to vampires.
 Not only do they drink blood but they are hard to kill, especially if you don’t have any previous experience.

-One of the best home remedies is hot water because it ensures that every bed bug dies – from eggs, nymphs to the adult bed bugs.
-Since we all have a washing machine, it’s easy to try this treatment.
 Don’t forget to put your infested clothes and bedding into the plastic bag and then transfer it to the washing machine.
 After that carefully unpack them in the washing machine.
 If you just pick it up and carry it to your washing machine, you’ll scatter bed bugs all around your living place, which will exacerbate the problem.

-• Steaming
+Steaming

-No, we are not talking about steamed veggies here.
-We’re talking about steamed bed bugs!
 A steamer isn’t something we all have but for those who have it, it can add a devastating blow to the bed bug infestation.
 When exposed to high temperatures, especially temperatures above 140 degrees Fahrenheit, bed bugs can die in less than half an hour.

 McCulloch MC1275 Heavy-Duty Steam Cleaner with 18 Accessories, Extra-Long Power Cord, Chemical-Free Pressurized Cleaning for Most Floors, Counters, Appliances, Windows, Autos, and More, Yellow/Grey